 Ready for the Best Waterfalls in North Carolina?

 As always, please remember to practice caution and safety while on the trails.
 Rocks are slippery when wet, and deaths have occurred at some of these waterfalls.
-Keep on the trail, have proper footwear, and remember always to pack out what you take with you.
+Keep on the trail, wear proper footwear, and remember to always pack out what you take with you.

 Many of these waterfalls in North Carolina are easy to access.
-Whether you’re walking behind Dry Falls or trekking out to Crabtree Falls, we hope you enjoy North Carolina’s beautiful waterfalls.
+Whether you’re walking behind Dry Falls or trekking out to Courthouse Falls, we hope you enjoy North Carolina’s beautiful waterfalls.

 If you’ve seen some of these waterfalls in North Carolina, we’d love to know which are your favorites!
-If you haven’t made it to any yet, which ones do you plan on visiting first?
+If you haven’t been to any yet, which ones do you plan to visit first?

 I love how your blog is focused on all things NC!
 I am from NC, but have not visited all of these waterfalls.
 Can’t wait to add them to our never ending bucket list!